Ensuring Equity: State Strategies for Monitoring COVID-19 Vaccination Rates by Race and Other Priority Populations

 States’ Reporting of COVID-19 Vaccine Administration Data

-Most states are starting to publically report data about the current status of the distribution and administration of their COVID-19 vaccines.
-To-date, 38 states and the District of Columbia (D.C.) are reporting the total number of vaccine doses administered on some type of public website or vaccine dashboard.
+All 50 states and the District of Columbia (D.C.) now report the total number of vaccine doses administered on some type of public website or vaccine dashboard.
 The map below (Figure 1) shows how states are reporting disaggregated metrics related to vaccine administration, and can be filtered to highlight which states are reporting by each category.
 States marked by a darker shade highlight color are reporting more data breakdown categories than lighter-shaded states.
 Clicking on a state provides a link to each state’s vaccine-reporting website.

 Figure 2.
 Indiana Statewide Demographics for Vaccinated Individuals

-Nine states currently report how many doses are administered by various provider types (e.g. hospitals, pharmacies, local public health, community clinics, primary care, tribal health, etc.).
-Thirty-one states now report how many vaccines have been administered at the county (or regional) level.
+Eighteen states currently report how many doses are administered by various provider types (e.g. hospitals, pharmacies, local public health, community clinics, primary care, tribal health, etc.).
+Forty-six states now report how many vaccines have been administered at the county (or regional) level, and four states, Arizona, Connecticut, Massachusetts, and South Carolina, report how vaccine administration at the zip code level (Figure 3).
 North Carolina, for example, provides a map of people vaccinated by county of residence that allows the user to hover over each individual county to see how many individuals have received either the first dose or completed series of COVID-19 vaccine.
 The state also indicates how many cases for which the county of residence data is missing, which is helpful to interpret the completeness of the data.
 (Figure 3).

 Figure 3.
-People Vaccinated by County of Residence: North Carolina
+People Vaccinated by Zip Code of Residence: South Carolina

 Current Vaccine Demographic Data Sources